-This option is suited for students who wish to maximize their course enrollment options.
-Requires 30 graduate credits, including 12 credits of elective courses, and a four-hour exam consisting of three essay questions from courses in your program of study.
+This option is suited for students who wish to maximize their course enrollment options and requires 30 graduate credits.
+The four-hour exam consists of three essay questions from core courses in your program of study (HCR/NS 700, 720, and 730).
+These courses must be complete prior to taking the exam.
+Enrollment in these core courses is not allowed during the semester in which the exam is taken.
 Degree completion will require earning a passing score on each exam question.
-For more detail see comprehensive examination

 This option is suited for students interested in developing hypothesis testing, data collection, analysis, and interpretation skills while engaging in nutrition-related research.
 Students may choose a research topic in an area similar to the interests of one of the faculty see faculty interests, or propose a research project in an area of personal interest.
 To see past thesis, click here: "Past Thesis and Project Options

 A minimum of 30 credits at the graduate level is required, 6 of which are thesis-related.(FN799 or HCR 799).
 Electives will depend on the specific needs and goals of the student.
 Degree completion will require a presentation of the research proposal, a written thesis, and an oral defense of the thesis.
 For more detail see Thesis and Project Options

 This options is suited for students currently employed in a community-related field (teachers, public health professionals, Registered Dietitians, etc.) may wish to develop and implement a program in their current target population.
 To see past projects, click here: "Past Thesis and Project Options

 A minimum of 30 credits at the graduate level is required, 3 of which are project-related (FN 798 or HCR 798).
 Electives will depend on the specific needs and goals of the student.
 Degree completion will require a presentation of the project proposal, a written project report, and an oral presentation of the report.
 For more detail see Thesis and Project Options